-How Gardening Leave works
+How it works

 While each state in the US has specific laws about gardening leave, it primarily protects the company.
 It takes effect when an employee resigns or is terminated but is still considered technically employed by the company and isn’t allowed to work for a competitor.

 While that makes sense, where does the name “gardening leave” actually come from?

 Well, because of this state of “unemployed employment”, an employee on gardening leave has the free time to exercise, enjoy the outdoors, and of course, garden.

-Gardening leave is implemented for various reasons.
-It could be because the employee has valuable work experience or access to recent trade secrets, time-sensitive data, and proprietary information that a competitor can use.
+Garden leave is implemented for various reasons.
+It could be because the employee has valuable work experience or access to recent trade secrets, time-sensitive data and proprietary information that a competitor can use.
 It could also be enforced when the employee-employer relationship didn’t end well.

 Preventing an employee from working for your competitors means you can avoid trade secrets and business development plans falling into your competitor’s hands.
 Just imagine the losses you would incur if you allow your senior executive to jump ship and sell your trade secrets to the highest bidder.

 On top of that, you can also keep using the devices, tools, and equipment issued to you by your company.
 If you were given a company car, for example, you could still use that for private purposes when you’re put on gardening leave.

 For employers, keeping someone on your payroll even if they are no longer productive costs money.
 Adding non-compete agreements and gardening leave clauses in your employment contract is also not a simple matter.
 If not done right, you can set yourself up for legal repercussions if your employee files to nullify the contract on the grounds of coercion.

-Employees also lose out when gardening leave is in effect.
+Employees also lose out when garden leave is in effect.
 Since US law only provides for a payment of at least 50% of your base pay, there’s no guarantee that your company would pay you higher than that.
-If you only get 50% of your usual salary for more than a few months, you’re likely losing income you were used to receiving.
+If you only get 50% of your usual salary for more than a few months, you’re likely losing the income you were used to receiving.

 How to get legal help if your employee enacts Gardening Leave